-Clearly, the vast majority of SMC's part-time employees each semester is the approximately 77 part-time faculty.
-Adjunct instruction allows us to provide an otherwise unimaginable breadth of offerings with only about 47 full-time faculty (for example it would take approximately seven full-time faculty to teach our English 103/104 sequence alone).
-It is worth noting that in SMC's 2021-22 academic year, the ratio of full to part-time instructors resulted in more than 50% of the student credit hours generated in the instructional division being taught by full-time faculty.
+Clearly, the vast majority of SMC's part-time employees each semester is the approximately 81 part-time faculty.
+Adjunct instruction allows us to provide an otherwise unimaginable breadth of offerings with only about 44 full-time faculty (for example it would take approximately seven full-time faculty to teach our English 103/104 sequence alone).
 Unlike many community colleges nationally who are increasing the number of courses taught by adjuncts in order to reduce cost, SMC still focuses on maintaining a high percentage of courses taught by full-time faculty.
-Excluding transfers in the operational budget of the College, SMC spends 66% of our operational budget each year on wages, salaries, and fringe benefits for our approximately 254 regular employees.
+Excluding transfers in the operational budget of the College, SMC spends 65% of our operational budget each year on wages, salaries, and fringe benefits for our approximately 264 regular employees.